dbfit/dbfit/website/_includes/manual/execute-procedure.md

     |new name   |new username                           |
     |arthur dent|adent                                  |

+#### Standalone mode

+ `Execute Procedure Expect Exception` variant is not directly available as a separate table in standalone mode.
+If you need this functionality in standalone mode, then extend the `ExecuteProcedure` fixture and call the appropriate constructor.
+That class has several constructors for exceptions and error codes.

+#### Exceptions with SQL Server

 For detailed exception code verifications to work with SQL Server, user message must be registered for that particular error code, or SQL Server throws a generic error code outside the database.
 Here is how you can declare your error code:

     sp_addmessage @msgnum = 53120, @severity=1, @msgtext = 'test user defined error msg'

- `Execute Procedure Expect Exception` variant is not directly available as a separate table in standalone mode.
-If you need this functionality in standalone mode, then extend the `ExecuteProcedure` fixture and call the appropriate constructor.
-That class has several constructors for exceptions and error codes.